TanCyle/Testing/README.md

 test for displaying error message when the username field is empty.

-here are the steps
+test caseses:

+test for displaying error message when the username field is empty
-expected result: click the login button without filling in any fields actual result: an error message should display as expected and it disappears after 5 seconds
+- click the login button without filling in any fields expected result: an error message should be displayed prompting the user to enter both email and password actual result: an error message should display as expected and it disappears after 5 seconds

-test for displaying error message for an invalid username and a valid password fill in an invalid username and password expected result: an error message should display indicating invalid credentials, and it should disappear after 5 seconds actual results: the error message is displayed as expected, and it disappears after 5 seconds
+test for displaying error message for an invalid username and a valid password
+- fill in an invalid username and password expected result: an error message should display indicating invalid credentials, and it should disappear after 5 seconds actual results: the error message is displayed as expected, and it disappears after 5 seconds

-test for successfully logging in with a valid username and password fill in a valid username and password click the login button expected result: the user should be redirected to the next page after successfully logging in actual result: the user is redirected to the next page as expected
+test for successfully logging in with a valid username and password
+- fill in a valid username and password
+- click the login button
+expected result: the user should be redirected to the next page after successfully logging in actual result: the user is redirected to the next page as expected